 Despite being an urban campus, Georgia Tech is home to a whopping 12,000 trees–making it both literally and figuratively green.
 Campus sustainability initiatives include the installation of low-water flush toilets (92 percent of all toilets on campus) and building efficiency optimization.
 In addition, Georgia Tech uses extra dining hall food to make meals for local shelters.

 6. University of South Florida

 Every aspect of life at USF is enriched by campus-wide sustainability initiatives.
-Efforts include widespread recycling, use of more efficient transportation methods, and energy conservation and recovery.
-Moreover, USF actively seeks to locally source food in its dining halls, and collects and recovers some types of waste water for use in irrigation.
+Efforts include widespread recycling, using more efficient transportation methods, and energy conservation and recovery.
+Moreover, USF actively seeks to locally source food in its dining halls and collects and recovers some types of wastewater for use in irrigation.

 See college details: University of South Florida